Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Remember, as the procurement manager, it is your job to check and assess each proposal carefully.
 If one proposal is quite different from the other, then it’s your job to get out, do some research, and find out why their proposal is different.

-You can also use this template to help you more on comparing proposals:
+You can also use this template to help you more with comparing proposals:

 Learn the Art of Comparing Proposals